Contact Us Sitemap Add Favorite

 1. Content.
 No matter how professional and creative your web site design might be, it doesn't influence too much on your sales.
 Design is nothing, advertising is everything.
 70% of your sales is the result of the efficient and carefully thought out content: build it according the "Inverted Pyramid" principle: begin with the conclusion.
 Then goes the essence of the issue you describe.
 Itemize it; make it transparent, easy-to-navigate; add marked lists etc.

 2. Humor.
 Adding humor to your site won't do you any harm.
 If being unobtrusive, it adds interactivity to your web site and keeps visitors involved: it makes them stay on the site; it has stamping-on-one's-memory effect.
-I am not talking about placing at once such humor-redundant elements like "frog in a blender" or "dancing baby".
-But if there is any space for it, or it is suitable, use it.
+It's hardly about placing humor-redundant elements, but if there is any space for it, or it is suitable, use it.
 But remember: redundancy is redundant.

 3. News.
 If your start page includes news block, visitors won't go further, if the news column have not been updated during the last two months.
 Keep an eye on your news to make your visitors see your site is "alive".
 If you know that your web site can't be added with news regularly, you'd better give it up.
 One more thing: news message should induce to click "read more" button.